vamsi-bulusu/AI-Projects/README.md

-# AI-Projects
+# AI Projects Repository

-Repository for CS520 AI Projects
+This repository contains projects completed for the CS520 AI course.

+## Projects

+1. **Ghosts in the Maze**
-- Ghosts in the maze: Implemented search algorithms (DFS, BFS, A*) to solve problems relating to Short Paths from Goal to Destination in stochastic Environment
+   Implemented search algorithms (DFS, BFS, A*) to find shortest paths in a stochastic environment.

-- Circle of Life: Built a probabilistic model of an environment in the presence of uncertainty, and use it to inform and direct decision making
+2. **Circle of Life**
+   Developed a probabilistic model to guide decision-making under uncertainty.

+3. **Better, Smarter, Faster**
-- Better Smarter Faster:  Implemented Value Iteration to solve MDP and built a neural network to automate the process of finding the utility of a state
+   Used Value Iteration to solve an MDP, then created a neural network to automate state utility calculation.

+4. **Similarity Search**
-- Similarity Search: Implemented a unsupervised model to find similar images
+   Built an unsupervised model to identify similar images.